gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 ##### !explanation

-* contiguous: Elements of an array/list are contiguous if they are adjacent to each other in the list and maintain the same order.
+* contiguous: Elements of an array/list are contiguous if they are *adjacent to each other in the list and maintain the exact same order*.
-* sublist: A list is a sublist of another list if all the elements of the first list are contained in the second list.
+* subsequence: A sequence is a subset of a larger sequence in which all the elements of the subsequence are contained in the larger sequence in the *same relative order*.
+For example, if our larger sequence is the list `[1,2,3,4]`, a subsequence would be `[1,4]` because both `1` and `4` are in each of the two sequences and `1` comes before `4` in each list. `[4,1]` would not count as a subsequence because `1` precedes `4` in the larger list but `1` comes after `4` in the subsequence.
+Our sequence could also be a string, integer, or another linear series of data.
+* 2D list: A 2D list/2D array is a *list whose elements are all lists*.
+The containing list is often called the outer list and its elements are referred to as inner lists.
+Inner lists are often the same length but can also have different lengths.

 ##### !end-explanation

 ### !end-challenge

+### !callout-info

+## Contiguous Subsequence vs Subarray

+A contiguous subsequence is also known as a [**subarray**](https://www.geeksforgeeks.org/subarraysubstring-vs-subsequence-and-programs-to-generate-them/)/sublist.
+Many interviewing problems use the terminology contiguous, subsequence, and/or subarray in the problem statement.

+### !end-callout

+### !callout-star

+## What if I'm not allowed to use Google?

+Ask your interviewer!
+While it may feel nervewracking to admit you are unfamiliar with a term (or multiple terms!), asking for clarification on unfamiliar terms can also signal that you are a clear communicator, detail-oriented, and collaborative.

+### !end-callout

-### Our Understanding
+####  Summarizing Our Understanding

-So in this problem we need to write a function `minimum_sub_list_length` which takes in a list and an integer as parameters and will return the smallest number of contiguous elements, elements adjacent to one another, in the list which add up to the given integer.
+So in this problem we need to write a function `zero_sum_subarray` which takes in a list of integers as parameters and will return all the sublists whose elements add up to zero in an outer list.

-## Explore Example Input/Output
+### Explore Example Input/Output

 Next to ensure we understand the problem we need to develop example inputs and determine what the output *should* be for those given inputs.
 In industry this might involve drawing up mock-ups of the program and running through scenarios, or asking a customer or a team member to do so.
 It could also involve generating sample input data and determining what the output should be.

 In general it's most helpful to develop a few examples which will test the bounaries of what is possible for input.
-These are called *edge-cases*.
+These are called **edge cases**.

 We should consider: